Urban-Meteorology-Reading/UMEP-Docs/docs/source/index.rst

 information to determine model parameters.
 The spatial data across a range of scales and sources are accessed through
-`QGIS <http://qgis.org>`__ - a cross-platform, free, open source desktop geographic information systems
-(`GIS <Abbreviations>`) application – that provides data viewing, editing, and analysis capabilities.
+`QGIS <http://qgis.org>`__ - a cross-platform, free, open source desktop geographic information systems application – that provides data viewing, editing, and analysis capabilities.

 --------------

-**To downloading instructions and initial settings:**  :ref:`Getting_Started`
+`CLICK HERE TO GET STARTED <Getting_Started>`.

 --------------

-.. note:: The porting of UMEP into QGIS3 is almost ready (beta version) but require more testing.
-In the meantime, UMEP is still availabe for QGIS (2.18.x).

 We are keen to get inputs and contributions from others.
 Plesae contribute in the following ways:

 #.
 Submit comments or report issues about the UMEP plugin to the code `repository <https://bitbucket.org/fredrik_ucg/umep/issues>`__.
 #.
 Participate in `coding or adding new features <How_to_Contribute>`.
 #.
-Contribute by writing `tutorials and guidelines <https://tutorial-docs.readthedocs.io/en/latest/>`__ for other users to give examples of the many application possibilities of UMEP.
+Write `UMEP tutorials <https://tutorial-docs.readthedocs.io/en/latest/>`__ and share with other UMEP users.
 #.
 Submit comments or report issues about the UMEP manual `here <https://github.com/Urban-Meteorology-Reading/UMEP-Docs/issues>`__.
+#.
+To get updates, news and get help from other users, join our email list `here <https://www.lists.reading.ac.uk/mailman/listinfo/met-umep>`_.

 .. toctree::